 Asif, Firefighter Exam specialist at JobTestPrep.

-Read the following instructions, and answer the question below.
+Read the following instructions, identify the relevant information, and answer the question below.

 Dealing with a personal fire